MrJanHorak/portfolio/README.md

 This was created to display my past, current and potential future projects.

-In this design I was trying to go for a simple, plain, as much b&w/greyscale as possible.
+In this design I was trying to go for a simple, plain, as much b&w/gray scale as possible.
 Only the screenshots of my past work and the logos for the skills are in color.

 The site is responsive and should be viewable on most mobile devices.